Our work

 • share policies about collection development and major acquisitions

-• share policies, issues and information about legacy collections; access to rare collections; handling and loan of collection material; use of collections by researchers
+• share policies, issues and information about legacy collections; access to rare collections; handling and loan of collection material; use of collections by researchers; and inclusive description of collections

 • discuss and share solutions for staffing issues, including training and succession planning